When VCAT starts a case – Planning disputes

 What happens next

-Once you have completed all the tasks in the initiating order, VCAT will move forward with your application.
+When you've completed all the tasks in the initiating order, we move forward with your application.

 What's a statement of grounds?